PopGun Presents: Elsewhere and Merger

-On June 29, 2016 the New York Times revealed that Haykal, Rosenthal and partner Dhruv Chopra were preparing to open Elsewhere, a 24,000 square foot venue and art space in Bushwick.
-The venue will reportedly feature five partitions: A 5,000 square-foot main room, another 1,200 square-foot performance space, a rooftop bar, the Loft Bar, and the Skybridge Gallery.
+On June 29, 2016 the New York Times revealed that Haykal-Manning, Rosenthal and partner Dhruv Chopra were preparing to open Elsewhere, a 24,000 square foot venue and art space in Bushwick.
+The venue features five partitions: A 5,000 square-foot main room (The Hall), another 1,200 square-foot performance space (Zone One), The Rooftop, The Loft, and a ground-level event space called Chatroom.